Answer a few questions about your ban and we'll tell you exactly what type it is — account, IP, HWID, or temporary suspension — and what to do next.

 The most severe ban type.
 The anti-cheat fingerprints your PC by reading hardware serial numbers — motherboard UUID, disk drive serials, network adapter MAC addresses, SMBIOS tables, and sometimes GPU and RAM identifiers.
 This fingerprint is stored server-side.
 Every new account created on your machine gets matched against the banned fingerprint and flagged instantly.
 Neither VPNs, new accounts, new email addresses, nor fresh Windows installations will help, because your physical hardware identifiers don't change.
 The only solution is to spoof those identifiers before the anti-cheat reads them.

 A short-term restriction, usually lasting anywhere from a few hours to 7 days.
 Temporary suspensions are often issued as warnings before the game escalates to a permanent ban or hardware ban.
 Many competitive games — including Overwatch 2, Apex Legends, and Rainbow Six Siege — use a tiered punishment system where first offenses result in temporary cooldowns.
 If your ban is under 24 hours old, it may be worth waiting it out before taking further action.
+The stated length for each title is collected in the ban duration database, which reproduces the publisher's own wording instead of estimating a number.

 This diagnostic tool walks you through eight behavioral checks designed to narrow down your ban type.
 It asks whether you can still log in, whether new accounts work, whether a VPN lets you play, whether reinstalling Windows helped, how long the ban has lasted, and whether other accounts on the same PC are also affected.
 Based on the combination of your answers, it cross-references known ban patterns to identify the most likely ban type with high confidence.